Focus Topic 2022

-For 15 years, founder and artistic director Norbert Ehrlich devoted himself with Salam Orient to the fascinating cultures of the Middle East and the Arab-influenced regions worldwide.
-The geographical scope is very broad: art and culture from Andalusia, across the Maghreb, West and East Africa to the Middle East and Asia are in focus.
-From traditional to contemporary music as well as literature, art or dance were previously presented at the 2-3-week festival in Vienna.
+Norbert Ehrlich founded Salam Orient in 2002.
+He has dedicated the festival to the art and culture of the Middle East as well as the Arab regions worldwide.
+The geographical framework has always been very broad: art and culture from Andalusia, the Maghreb, West and East Africa to the Middle East and Asia.
+The two-week festival in Vienna has been presenting a varied program from traditional to contemporary music as well as literature, art and dance.

-After 15 successful, intensive and beautiful years, director Norbert Ehrlich laid the festival direction in the hands of Katrin Pröll and Martina Laab in 2017.
-The two new directors have been active as organizers in Austria and abroad for many years.
-They will continue to present a high-caliber program of classical-traditional as well as current music trends, art and culture at Salam Orient.
+After 15 successful, intensive and beautiful years, artistic director Norbert Ehrlich placed the festival management in the hands of Katrin Pröll and Martina Laab in 2017.
+The two new managers have been working as organizers in Austria and abroad for many years.
+In terms of content, Salam Orient continues to present a high quality program of classical-traditional as well as contemporary music and art.